 The controversy around the July 14 exam

-“Even though only Tamils protested against the decision, it was canceledelled because not only Tamil Nadu, but states like Maharashtra and Gujarat too would be affected by the new system.
+“Even though only Tamils protested against the decision, it was canceledelled because not only Tamil Nadu but also states like Maharashtra and Gujarat would be affected by the new system.
 The average candidate from many states would have found it difficult to take the test in English or Hindi, especially for the lower and middle-grade jobs,” the official said.
-Thus, employees selected from, say, Tamil Nadu for those grades of jobs have usually been appointed in Tamil Nadu itself to ensure efficient delivery of services because these employees have the advantage of being able to communicate in the language spoken by beneficiaries in the state.
+Thus, employees selected from, say, Tamil Nadu for those grades of jobs have usually been appointed in Tamil Nadu itself to ensure efficient delivery of services because these employees can communicate in the language spoken by beneficiaries in the state.

-This trend has, however, started to change of late as new practices have been adopted by the government.
-Many central government departments have, for example, started to transfer staff in batches from one state to another, or insist on mandatory Hindi literacy in several government job selections, or the use of Hindi on highway name boards or similar public utility services, or even in file notings.
+However, This trend has started to change as the government has adopted new practices.
+For example, many central government departments have begun to transfer staff in batches from one state to another and insist on mandatory Hindi literacy in several government job selections, using Hindi on highway name boards or similar public utility services, or even in file notings.

 Recruitment tests: a history of problems

-Two years ago, in 2016, a similar postal recruitment test turned out to be a massive scam after it was discovered that candidates from Haryana, Maharashtra, and Punjab had scored higher marks in the Tamil exam than Tamil candidates themselves.
-This case is currently being investigated by the CBI.
+Two years ago, in 2016, a similar postal recruitment test was a massive scam after discovering that Haryana, Maharashtra, and Punjab candidates had scored higher marks in the Tamil exam than Tamil candidates.
+The CBI is currently investigating this case.
 In another case, the Madras High Court had pulled up the Centre and Railways recently on a petition that Railway authorities had been facilitating the appointment of non-Tamil speaking candidates by rejecting lakhs of applications by Tamil Nadu candidates on flimsy grounds such as the absence of self-attestation.